chandar-lab/LoCA2/README.md

 Please follow the instructions of each directory to be able to reproduce the results presented in the paper.

-Note: All the code has been tested with `python 3.7`.
+Note: The code for each section has been tested with `python 3.7`.

 ## Citation